Effective Date: December 02, 2013

 (2) Allocating and maintaining appropriate levels of authority and funding.

-(3) Ensuring appropriate training is available and provided.
+(3) Ensuring appropriate training is provided.

 (4) Overseeing environmental requirements applicable to process and material selection.